UNESCO calls Quito's old town Latin America's best-preserved historic center. Photo: Hotel Casa Gangotena

 Best-value splurge hotels

-Casa Gangotena, an exquisite mansion in Quito’s Old Town, is one of the city’s two five-star hotels, but its location can’t be beat.
-It’s right on the lovely Plaza San Francisco and a short walk to other must-see sights, including the Presidential Palace.
-The service is also top-notch: Where else would you find white-gloved waiters serving breakfast at 3 a.m. for guests with early-morning flights?
+Casa Gangotena, an exquisite mansion in Quito’s Old Town, is one of the city’s two five-star hotels, but it’s the location that can’t be beat.
+Right on the lovely Plaza de San Francisco, it’s just a short walk to other must-see sights, including the Presidential Palace.
+The service is also top-notch: It’s not uncommon to find white-gloved waiters serving breakfast at 3 a.m. for guests with early-morning flights.
 Book a plaza-view room for that classic panorama of the colonial architecture topped with snow-capped volcanoes.
 There is nothing like sitting on the rooftop balcony with a drink while watching the glow of the sunset bathe the Plaza San Francisco in soft hues of red and orange.

-Hacienda Zuleta, owned by the family of a former Ecuadorian president, is among the highest-rated boutique hotels anywhere in South America.
-No wonder, since you may be joined at the nightly cheese-and-wine happy hour or courtyard bonfires by the president’s daughter or other family members.
-(They are fervent supporters of rehabilitating local wildlife like the Andean condor.)
-Expect hot-water bottles tucked into your bed, fresh roses in your room, and embroidered linens hand-stitched by nearby villagers.
+Hacienda Zuleta is two hours north of Quito in Ecuador’s “Avenue of Volcanoes.”
+Owned by the family of a former Ecuadorian president, it’s among the highest-rated boutique hotels anywhere in South America.
+Expect fresh roses in your room, embroidered linens hand-stitched by nearby villagers, and hot-water bottles tucked into your bed to chase the chill of the Andes nights.
+You may even be joined at the nightly cheese-and-wine happy hour or courtyard bonfires by the president’s daughter or other family members; they are fervent supporters of rehabilitating local wildlife like the Andean condor.

 Best bang-for-your-buck hotel

-In Otavalo—a town about two hours north of Quito made famous by its huge Indian marketstay at Hacienda Cusin.
-The rates are remarkably reasonable, given how much attention to detail has gone into restoring this seventeenth-century estate and its lovely gardens: The rooms are decorated with museum-quality textiles from the owner’s personal collection, for instance, and dozens of fragrant roses bob gently in the water fountains.
+In Otavalo—a town north of Quito made famous by its huge Indian market—the 17th-century estate Hacienda Cusín is known for its period antiques and extensive gardens.
+The rates are remarkably reasonable, given how much attention to detail has gone into restoring this seventeenth-century estate and its lovely gardens: The rooms are decorated with museum-quality textiles from the owner’s personal collection, and dozens of fragrant roses bob gently in the water fountains.
 (The landscaping also attracts an astounding array of birds.)
-Don’t be surprised to find a special surprise under your blanketsa toasty hot-water bottle to chase away the chill of the Andes.
 You could fill several days here with hiking, horseback riding, mountain biking, and Spanish classes.

 Restaurants the locals love